webpack/changelog-v5/README.md

 When using Yarn PnP webpack assumes that the yarn cache is immutable (which it usually is).
 You can opt-out of this optimization with `cache.immutablePaths: []`

 (since alpha.21)

+## File Emitting

+webpack used to always emit all output files during first build, but skipped writing unchanged files during incremental (watch) builds.
+It is assumed that nothing else changes output files while webpack is running.

+With Persistent Caching added a watch-like experience should be given even when restarting the webpack process, but it would be a too strong assumption to think that nothing else changes the output directory even when webpack is not running.

+So webpack will now check existing files in the output directory and compares their content with the output file in memory.
+It will only write the file when it has been changed.
+This is only done on first build.
+Any incremental build will always write the file when a new asset has been generated in the running webpack process.

+We assume that webpack and plugins only generate new assets when content has been changed.
+Caching should be used to ensure that no new asset is generated when input is equal.
+Not following this advise will degrade performance.

+Files that are flagged as `immutable` (including a content hash), will never be written when a file with the same name already exists.
+We assume that content hash will change when file content changes.
+This is true in general, but might not be always true during webpack or plugin development.

+(since beta.3)

 ## SplitChunks for single-file-targets